cpeter/CHIP-SDK/README.md

     cd ~/CHIP-tools
     ./chip-update-firmware.sh

-This downloads the latest firmware (i.e. a Linux kernel, U-Boot and a root filesystem all built with buildroot) and flashes it to CHIP.

 CHIP will boot automatically after flashing.
 Booting may take a minute.
 If everything went well, you can now log in to your CHIP:

     cu -l /dev/ttyACM0 -s 115200

-C.H.I.P.'s login is root.
-Booting may take a minute.
-If everything went well you should be able to run a hardware test...
+C.H.I.P.'s login is **root**.
+No password.
+Now let's give it a quick hardware test...

     hwtest